ovatto/argShim/README.md

 An array of objects that define the arguments for the resulting function.
 Each object must have either 1) **required** or 2) **optional** property and the property value must be a string that defines the name of the class for the object that can be accepted as the parameter at the given slot.

-If argument is optional it can specify an additional property called **default** that will be passed instead of the **undefined** when optinal argument is missing from the call.
+If argument is optional it can specify an additional property called **default** that will be passed instead of the **undefined** when optional argument is missing from the call.
 The value must have the same type that was specified in the **optional** string.

 **wrappedFunction**:
 Function that will be called with the parsed arguments.